Floquet-induced localization in long-range many-body systems: Introduction

-\emph{Introduction.--} Many-Body Localization (MBL) is a profound concept in condensed matter physics for breaking the ergodicity principle\cite{Rev1,papic1,papic2,papic3,Rev2,Laflorencie,Khemani,Huse1,Huse2}.
-To better understand the different aspects of MBL, several quantum information concepts~\cite{Schmidtgap,Negativity,Holevo,Hierarchy,MutualInformation,Diagonalentropy,Numberentropy} have been theoretically developed and several experiments on newly emerging quantum simulators have been performed~\cite{Iontrap1,Iontrap2,2DRDAtoms,CriticalRbatom,Rbatom,Netosuperconducting,superconducting1,superconducting2, superconducting3,superconducting4,superconducting5,coldatoms1,coldatoms2,coldatoms3,coldatoms4,nitrogenvacancy1, nitrogenvacancy2}.
+Many-Body Localization (MBL) is a profound concept in condensed matter physics for breaking the ergodicity principle~\cite{Rev1,papic1,papic2,papic3,Rev2,Laflorencie,Khemani,Huse1,Huse2}.
+To better understand the different aspects of MBL, several quantum information concepts~\cite{Schmidtgap,Negativity,Holevo,Hierarchy,MutualInformation,Diagonalentropy, Numberentropy1,Numberentropy2} have been theoretically developed and several experiments on newly emerging quantum simulators have been performed~\cite{Iontrap1,Iontrap2,2DRDAtoms,CriticalRbatom,Rbatom,Netosuperconducting,superconducting1,superconducting2, superconducting3,superconducting4,superconducting5,superconducting6,coldatoms1,coldatoms2,coldatoms3,coldatoms4,nitrogenvacancy1, nitrogenvacancy2}.
 Most of the MBL literature have been dedicated to 1D short-range interactions, however, several fundamental problems remain open for systems with long-range couplings~\cite{LR1,LR2}.
-These systems are very relevant as many interactions in nature are inherently long-ranged and certain quantum simulators, e.g. ion-traps~\cite{Iontrap1,Iontrap2,Iontrap3} and Rydberg atoms~\cite{2DRDAtoms,CriticalRbatom,Rbatom}, are naturally governed by long-range interactions between their particles.
+In fact, many interactions in nature are inherently long-range, and certain quantum simulators, e.g. ion-traps~\cite{Iontrap1,Iontrap2,Iontrap3} and Rydberg atoms~\cite{2DRDAtoms,CriticalRbatom,Rbatom}, are naturally governed by such interactions.
 Long-range couplings can exist in various forms, e.g. tunneling or Ising-type interactions, which may affect the MBL physics very differently.
-In fact, one challenging issue in such systems is to extract the precise ergodic-MBL phase diagram~\cite{UAEG,PD1,PD2,PD3,PD4,PD5,PD6,PD7,PD8,PD9,PD10,PD11}.
+A key open problem in long-range MBL systems is how ergodic-MBL phase diagram changes in the presence of such long-range interactions~\cite{UAEG,PD1,PD2,PD3,PD4,PD5,PD6,PD7,PD8,PD9,PD10,PD12}. \\